LorenzoStucchi/SEN-ET_automatization/README.md

 ## Installation
 It is needed to have installed SNAP (with Python 3.6) and the [SEN-ET plugin](https://www.esa-sen4et.org/static/media/Sen-ET-plugin-v1.0.1.b41ae6c8.zip) as indicated in the [official plugin documentation](https://www.esa-sen4et.org/static/media/sen-et-user-manual-v1.1.0.5d1ac526.pdf) in Section 3.2.
 In case of troubleshooting, see Section 3.4.

+The suggested version of python to be used for Windows is the 3.6.8, it should be download before the installation of SNAP.
+The installer could installed [here](https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe).

+At the first start, it is needed to run an operator to complete the bundle installation as indicated in the documentation:

+*The first time any of the Sen-ET operators is run the user will receive a SNAP - Warning message about path not existing.
+After clicking OK another dialog will appear asking user if they want to proceed with bundle download/installation (Figure 3.4).
+After clicking "Yes" the download and installation of the plugin bundle (the self-contained Python environment) will happen automatically.
+When the bundle installation finishes, a message will notify of the successful installation of the bundle.
+The Sen-ET SNAP plugin is installed and ready for use.*

-The test that everything is working will be the download of the ERA5 Data in the next step.
+The installation and the test that everything is working will be done in the step of the download of the ERA5 Data.
+This will be later explained.

-It is also needed for Windows computers to install the Git Bash terminal provided with the installation of [Git](https://git-scm.com/downloads).
+For Windows computers, it is also needed to install the Git Bash terminal provided with the installation of [Git](https://git-scm.com/downloads).

 Download the code in the terminal with
 ```